A Survey on Point-of-Interest Recommendation: Models, Architectures, and Security

 \begin{multicols}{2}

-In this part, we illustrate the decentralized architecture for POI recommendation.
-While centralized architectures have excelled in accuracy, they require substantial computational resources during the training phase.
-To address these challenges, researchers have introduced decentralized architectures like~\cite{long2023model,long2023decentralized,zheng2024decentralized}.
-To be specific, Long \textit{et al.}~\cite{long2023model} propose an innovative method for decentralized POI recommendations called Model-Agnostic Collaborative Learning for decentralized POI recommendation, which empowers users to tailor their own model architectures, such as adjusting dimensions and the quantity of hidden layers.
-To address the scarcity of user data on devices, MAC~\cite{long2023model} introduces a strategy to pre-determine collaborators based on physical proximity, preferences at the category level, and social connections.
-For efficiently and securely integrating insights from these chosen collaborators, MAC implements a knowledge distillation approach with a focus on maximizing mutual information.
-In MAC, rather than exchanging sensitive models or gradients, clients selectively share their informed decisions concerning a predetermined reference dataset.

 aring informed decisions on a reference dataset rather than sensitive models or gradients.
-However, current collaborative learning systems commonly rely on a single reference dataset shared among all users, which may not cater to individual preferences, potentially hindering knowledge exchange and overall performance.
-Users may struggle to provide relevant insights on items outside their scope of interest, further complicating the collaborative process.
-To bridge this gap, Zheng \textit{et al.}~\cite{zheng2024decentralized} propose the Adaptive Reference Data for Decentralized Collaborative Learning framework.
-DARD tailors adaptive reference datasets for enhanced user collaboration by creating a desensitized public reference pool using transformation and probability data generation techniques.
-For each user, DARD dynamically selects personalized reference data is selected dynamically for each user based on loss tracking and influence function analysis.
-Individual models are trained using private data and collaboratively with spatial and contextual neighbors.
-During collaboration, users exchange soft decisions based on a blend of their personalized adaptive reference data, fostering more effective collaboration and personalized recommendations.
+However, current collaborative learning systems rely on a single shared reference dataset, which may not align with individual preferences and hinder knowledge exchange.
+To address this, Zheng \textit{et al.}~\cite{zheng2024decentralized} propose the Adaptive Reference Data for Decentralized Collaborative Learning (DARD), which creates adaptive reference datasets for improved collaboration.
+DARD uses transformation and probability data generation techniques to create a public reference pool, from which personalized reference data is selected dynamically for each user based on loss tracking and influence function analysis.
+Users train models with private data and collaborate with spatial and contextual neighbors, exchanging soft decisions based on their personalized reference data.

 {\tkderevision{While both MAC and DARD have merits, they suit different scenarios.
 MAC is effective when a reference dataset is available, such as in cases of public check-in sequences shared under authorization.
 DARD is preferred when no reference data exists, as it creates adaptive datasets for individual preferences.
 Each method excels under specific conditions, and neither method universally outperforms the other.}}